 So, you’re considering leaving Islam.
 Congratulations!
+You have morals!
 This is a major step that takes integrity, self-determination, and bravery.
 It wasn’t easy for me, but I’m grateful I no longer have to live a double life.
 I’m very outspoken about my values, beliefs, and experiences.
 I don’t want to live in fear.
 Living in fear is very demoralizing.
 I will travel, speak my mind freely and make choices about my career, finances, and relationships.
 Nothing is more important than my liberation.
 I also recognize that leaving Islam without having to get on a plane is a major luxury that is not afforded to people living in Muslim-majority countries.

 1. Be financially independent